-In your digital transformation process, the strategy on how to address these requirements and respond with a modern IT infrastructure architecture that fits your needs becomes key.
-Inevitably, you will not only have to integrate external services into your IT portfolio.
-You will have to address the architecture of your own custom software applications and services and decide how to evolve it to fit the modern era of cloud computing.
+In your digital transformation process, the strategy on how to address these requirements and respond with a modern IT infrastructure architecture that perfectly fits your needs becomes key.
+Inevitably, you will not only have to integrate external services into your IT portfolio, but you will also have to address the architecture of your own custom software applications and services, then decide how to evolve it to fit the modern era of cloud computing.

-While this sounds similar to the previous point, it addresses the code and architecture you decided to maintain yourself.
-This entails reviewing the architecture and look for elements that can be reused internally, whether internally to the application, or across your applications.
+While this sounds similar to the previous point, it addresses the code and architecture you’ve chosen to maintain yourself.
+This entails reviewing the architecture and looking for elements that can be reused whether internally to the application, or across your applications.
 Often, this goes hand in hand with the decomposition of your IT software from tightly coupled to loosely coupled reusable components.
-The keywords here are API driven and microservices – we discussed the latter already in one of our previous blog posts.
+The keywords here are API driven and MicroServices – (we discussed the latter already in one of our previous blog posts).

-- Your website is designed as a mobile-first website which equally lays out well across a variety of access media such as desktops, tablets, mobile phones.
+- Your website is designed as a mobile-first website that equally lays out well across a variety of access media such as desktops, tablets, and mobile phones.
 Design the website to partition it into areas designed for (mostly) consumption and (mostly) interaction.

 - Design and deploy a native mobile app that is not trying to replicate the web browsing experience but makes use of the different set of interaction and input devices available on e.g. mobile phones.

 - Integrate the various end-user access components (website, mobile app, etc.) with your business logic via a REST-based API exposed by the API facade.

 - In your API facade, route requests through HTTP path endpoints to deliver static content via direct pass-through to storage (or, for aggregated static content via serverless components) and interactive requests – particularly for modifying data – through routing these requests to container-based microservices.